rackerlabs/design-system/_component_design/selector-strip.md

 ![]({{site.url}}/assets/images/components/inputs-and-controls/selector-strip/select-strip-single.svg)
 {% endfigure %}
 {% endcolumn %}
 </div>

 <div class="hxRow"  markdown="1">
 {% column left:"hxCol-4 hxCol-xs-12 hxCol-sm-12 hxCol-md-4 hxCol-lg-4" %}

 ### Multi-select selector strips

 Multi-select selector strips have more squared edges and function like checkboxes so more than one option can be selected at a time.
-The primary use-case for mult-select is selecting days of the week.
+The primary use-case for multi-select is selecting days of the week.

 {% endcolumn %}